apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 which matches the durable subscription being created.
 The attributes matched against are:

-* `id` : The name of the topic, you can use wild cards to match multiple.
+* `id` : The name of the subscription.
+* `id_regex` : A regular expression used to match against the subscription id

+If you want to create the durable subscription when the broker first starts up, then you must set the `topic` attribute and optionally the `selector` attribute.

-* `subscription_id` : This specify which subscription id this configuration should match.
+* `topic` : The topic which the durable subscription will subscribe to.
+* `selector` : A selector expression which filters out messages

 A `dsub` element may be configured with all the attributes available on the `queue` element.